stacks-network/docs/_develop/overview_auth.md

 deterministic in that for a given Blockstack ID and `domain_name`, the same private key is generated each time.

-The app private key is securely shared with the app on each authentication, encrypted by the Blockstack browser with the transit public key.
+The app private key is securely shared with the app on each authentication, encrypted by the Blockstack Browser with the transit public key.

 ## JSON Web Token signatures